wikimedia/eventgate/README.md

-# EventBus - HTTP JSONSchema event validation and production to Kafka
+# Eventbus - HTTP JSONSchema event validation and production to Kafka

-EventBus takes in JSON events via HTTP POST, validates them according to JSONSchemas discovered via URLs, and produces them to the configured backends, usually Kafka.
+Eventbus takes in JSON events via HTTP POST, validates them according to JSONSchemas discovered via URLs, and produces them to the configured backends, usually Kafka.